zerowastefestival/zerowastefestival.github.io/zero-waste.md

 >Implementing Zero Waste will eliminate all discharges to land, water or air that are a threat to planetary, human, animal or plant health.

+Or to let Bea Johnson explain it, just watch the video below.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/kWnsmzSSgdI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>